-We classify our operating expenses into two categories: research and development and general and administrative expenses.
+We classify our operating expenses into three categories: research and development expenses, general and administrative expenses and severance expense.
 Salaries and personnel-related costs, including benefits, bonuses and stock-based compensation expense, comprise a significant component of each of these expense categories.
-We allocate expenses associated with our facilities, information technology costs and depreciation and amortization between these two categories based on employee headcount and the nature of work performed by each employee.
+We allocate expenses associated with our facilities, information technology costs and depreciation and amortization between research and development expenses and general and administrative expenses based on employee headcount and the nature of work performed by each employee.